trekfan42/Lander-42/README.md

 # Lander-42
-2D Lunar Lander Style Freelance Lander Pilot Game
+2D Lunar Lander Style Freelance Pilot Game

 Navigate the world and run missions to gain credits to upgrade your Lander